For seniors, crafting may be intricate. They tend to have age-related issues like arthritis and limited dexterity.

 Many seniors love the idea of gardening since it happens to be a relaxing activity for them.

-They are, however, easily turned off by the idea of having to bend or handle tools that may be difficult to hold in their age.
+They may, however, be challenged by the idea of having to bend or handle tools that may be difficult to hold but the pleasure of nurturing plants and seeing them grow combined with the use of modified gardening tools can assist in overcoming these challenges.

-Plants can be placed in a small clay pot or mason jars that have been repurposed for planting.
+Plants can be placed in a small clay pot or mason jars repurposed for planting.

-Choose plants that are easy to handle and that won’t require much caring and maintenance, like herbs and cacti.
+Choose plants that are easy to handle and that won’t require much care and maintenance, such as herbs and cacti.

 6. Making Gift Baskets

-All you need for this craft for seniors are baskets that you can easily purchase in second-hand stores or craft stores.
+For this craft for seniors, all you need are baskets, which you can easily purchase in second-hand stores or craft stores.

-You can use a glue gun and art/craft materials like dried flowers, ribbons, bead necklaces, and different kinds of paper to decorate the baskets.
+To decorate the baskets, you can use a glue gun and art/craft materials like dried flowers, ribbons, bead necklaces, and paper.

 Fill them up with different items like a bunch of groceries or fruit for that perfect gift, especially during the holiday season.